 My friend and I were the black sheep of our program.
-While most of our peers spent their time and energy arduously answering questions posed by professors, we spent ours proposing different, and what in our opinion were much more important and germane questions (though most might disagree).
+While most of our peers spent their time and energy arduously answering questions posed by professors, we spent ours posing different, and what in our opinion were much more important and germane questions (though most might disagree).
 Long past the time they’d answered scripted questions with equally scripted answers, we continued to endeavor to answer our own, touting their importance and damning the fact that others dismissed them so flippantly.
 While those around us were proud of the education they were receiving and the work they were slaving over, we viewed our program as manualized, sterile, and top down.
-We deemed it primarily a hoop through which we needed to jump to finally access the freedom to think for ourselves, the credentials we needed to serve suffering individuals in a manner not taught or even touched upon by our APA-accredited program, and the ability to work outside of a broken, biased, and profit-driven system.
+We deemed it a necessary hoop through which we needed to jump to finally access the freedom to think for ourselves, the credentials we needed to serve suffering individuals in a manner not taught or even touched upon by our APA-accredited program, and the ability to work outside of a broken, biased, and profit-driven system.

 We aren’t geniuses and I’m certainly not suggesting we were smarter or any better than those around us.
 On the contrary, I’ve spent a considerable amount of time wondering if I am and will be less effective as a result of the constant resistance I feel and the inherent misgivings I have towards most systems.
 It seems the differences between our classmates and us laid in our expectations regarding the purpose of education and the disappointment we felt that it isn’t at all what we’d hoped.